openclock/OpenWordClock-Hardware/README.md

-# 🕒 openWordClock
+# 🕒 OpenWordClock

 ![_MG_9177](https://github.com/user-attachments/assets/e7871d2f-3859-4166-a9fd-e5e6ca1f1c1d)

-**openWordClock** is a sleek, modern, and fully open-source word clock that tells time using illuminated words.
+**OpenWordClock** is a sleek, modern, and fully open-source word clock that tells time using illuminated words.
 Designed with minimalism in mind, it features a floating, frameless acrylic face and is powered by an ESP8266 board.
 With vibrant WS2812 LEDs and laser-cut parts, this clock is a stylish and functional DIY project.

 ---